JustoA/GlacierServer/README.md

 # GlacierServer
-## This repository contains the files used for the Glacier FTP server.
+## This repository contains the files used for the Glacier Website Proof of Concept.